An extensive list of the best Stoicism books along with brief descriptions.

 This annotated edition offers the definitive translation of this classic and much beloved text.
 Included are copious notes from world-renowned classics expert Robin Waterfield.
 It illuminates one of the greatest works of popular philosophy for new readers and enriches the understanding of even the most devoted Stoic.

 Epictetus, a Greek stoic and freed slave, ran a thriving philosophy school in Nicropolis in the early second century AD.
 His animated discussions were celebrated for their rhetorical wizardry and were written down by Arrian, his most famous pupil.

 (Free PDFs courtesy of Tim Ferriss can be found here)

-This splendid new translation of essential selections from “On Anger,” presented with an enlightening introduction and the original Latin on facing pages, offers readers a timeless guide to avoiding and managing anger.
+This is a splendid new translation of essential selections from Seneca’s On Anger.
+It is presented with an enlightening introduction and the original Latin on facing pages.
+The book offers readers a timeless guide to avoiding and managing anger.
 It vividly illustrates why the emotion is so dangerous and why controlling it would bring vast benefits to individuals and society.

 How to Die: An Ancient Guide to the End of Life (Ancient Wisdom for Modern Readers), by Lucius Annaeus Seneca

 How to Die gathers in one volume, for the first time, Seneca’s remarkable meditations on death and dying.
 The book reveals a provocative thinker and dazzling writer who speaks with startling frankness about the need to accept death.